Skip to content

 If you’re in the midst of your search, all the numbers and information might feel overwhelming.
 Use this guide as a springboard to help narrow down the right fit based on your needs and budget.
 Keep reading for more details about each provider to help you decide on the right SMS service for your needs.

-1. OpenPhone: Best text messaging service for growing teams
+1. OpenPhone: Best calling and text messaging service for small businesses

 Pros

-• Free calling and texting to the US and Canada included
+• Free calling and SMS/MMS messages to the US and Canada included

 • Shared numbers to split responsibility for calling and texting